FreedomBen/breakout71/Readme.md

 If the app stutters, turn on "fast mode" in the settings to render a simplified view that should be faster.
 There's also an easy mode for kids (slower ball).

-# Next

--  passive income : your combo is only lost when you're moving the same moment a ball hits a brick and/or a side

-# bugs
+# Todo
+- ascetism red coins
+- strict sample size red borders ?
+- zen : red border on bombs
+- add marching ants effect + disable animation toggle
+- explosion doesn't break nearby bricks on level 2, with compound interest, hot start, concave puck
-- uses with popups not scrollable
+- popups not scrollable sometimes
+- sacrifice : clear all level
+- fdroid build

 # UX

+- add some tutorial-like hints
-- instead of the free perk at level one, offer to skip lvl 1 and directly pick 4 perks, but only if you manage to clear lvl 1 with 4 upgrades.
+- It's a bit confusing at first to grasp that one upgrade is applied randomly at the start of the game.
+Offer instead to skip lvl 1 and directly pick 4 perks, but only if you manage to clear lvl 1 with 4 upgrades.
-- the onboarding feels weird, missing a tutorial
-- It's a bit confusing at first to grasp that one upgrade is applied randomly at the start of the game
 - on mobile, add an element that feels like it can be "grabbed" and make it shine while writing "Push here to play"
 - add a clickable button to allow sound to play in chrome android
-- add pwe manifest
-- offline mode with service worker
 - see how to do fullscreen on ios, or at least explain to do aA/hide toolbars
 - translation
 - when game resumes near bottom, be unvulnerable for .5s ? , once per level